-Due to the manner in which we structure our proposed control architecture, the latter takes on a distinctive hierarchical interpretation (see \cite{arch_rev}), with the NRF-based first layer acting as a \emph{dynamical interface} between the regulated network and the first layer's own ancillary control laws.
-While the NRF-based controllers act directly on the network's inputs, the second layer (formed by the aforementioned ancillary control laws) also acts upon the information being fed back to the first layer.
+Due to the manner in which we structure our proposed control architecture, the latter takes on a distinctive hierarchical interpretation (see \cite{arch_rev}), with the NRF-based first layer acting as a form of \emph{dynamical interface} between the regulated network and the control laws that form the high-level decision strategies.
+Indeed, while the NRF-based controllers act directly on the network's inputs, we point out that the second layer also acts upon the information being fed back to the first layer.
 In doing so, the second layer acts as a supervisory authority for the closed-loop interconnection between the network and the first layer, and the connections with the topic of \emph{reference governors} \cite{refgov} become immediately apparent.
-Moreover, the theoretical framework established in this paper is meant to ensure a high degree of flexibility when selecting the type of strategy to use for the second layer. \begin{remark} While the second-layer implementations from our companion paper \cite{part2} are firmly grounded in the MPC framework, we emphasise the fact that this paper's main results are intended to showcase the NRF framework's general applicability in the distributed setting.
+Moreover, the theoretical framework established in this paper is intended to ensure a high degree of flexibility in selecting the type of strategy to use for the second layer. \begin{remark} While the second-layer implementations from our companion paper \cite{part2} are firmly grounded in the MPC framework, we emphasise the fact that this paper's main results are intended to showcase the NRF framework's general applicability in the distributed setting.
 By leveraging its remarkable closed-loop model-matching properties (see \cite{NRF} and \cite{aug_sparse}), the results presented in the sequel can be used to enhance the feasibility and scalability of numerous control-oriented techniques which do not lend themselves gracefully to the distributed setting. \end{remark}